igizt/seoppr/README.md

 # seoppr
-Elements sections optimization in industrial steel structures structural calculus
+Optimization in steel profile sizes in structural calculus